 To find out what other solutions might work, ask a few questions:

-How is the technology gathering information and what is its resources for information that it provides?
+How is the technology gathering information and what are its resources for information that it provides?

 Will the technology require different equipment than I already have?